Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

+\mysubsection{Load-Aware Model Placement} The objective of the global model placement strategy is to place models across GPUs to maximize the headroom available for memory ballooning.
+If too many models from the same active bursty group are colocated, they will simultaneously demand memory for KV-cache expansion, leading to severe contention and out-of-memory errors.

-\tool solves this problem using a heuristic we call \textit{KV pressure ratio} (KVPR), which quantifies the degree of KV cache pressure on a GPU.
-It is calculated as $\frac{w\_req\_rate}{shared\_kv}$, where $w\_req\_rate = \frac{req\_rate}{SLO}$ represents the SLO-weighted request rate of a model, indicating its memory demand per unit time, and $shared\_kv$ is the memory available for KV cache on a GPU.
-A higher KVPR indicates higher memory pressure and a more congested GPU.
+To prevent this, \tool employs a load-aware placement strategy.
+Because predicting exact memory usage is difficult due to unknown output lengths of LLM inference requests, we utilize a robust heuristic referred to as the KV Pressure Ratio (KVPR).
+KVPR quantifies the intensity of memory contention on a GPU by comparing the aggregate urgency of memory demand against the remaining capacity, calculated as $\frac{w\_token\_rate}{shared\_kv}$, where $w\_token\_rate = \frac{token\_rate * token\_size}{SLO}$ represents the SLO-weighted token memory usage rate of a model, indicating its memory demand per unit time.
+By counting both input tokens from newly admitted requests and decode tokens produced by running requests per unit time, $token\_rate$ captures the full KV-cache growth rate and helps KVPR accurately reflect GPU memory pressure.
+We use the TPOT SLO for $SLO$ because autoregressive decoding dominates generation latency and is especially sensitive to KV-cache memory contention. $shared\_kv$ is the memory available for the KV cache on a GPU.
+A high KVPR indicates a high-pressure GPU where memory ballooning is likely to be stifled.

-Using this heuristic, \tool determines the best model-to-GPU placement through a customized multi-machine scheduling algorithm, as shown in Algorithm~\ref{alg:global}.
-It first sorts models by their weighted request rates in descending order and initializes the GPU states (Lines 1–3).
-Next, for each model, \tool selects the GPU that minimizes KVPR (Lines 5–8).
-If the selected GPU differs from the model's current GPU, \tool migrates the model to the new GPU.
+Algorithm~\ref{alg:global} realizes our model placement strategy. \tool prioritizes the most aggressive memory consumers by sorting models in descending order of their SLO-weighted token usage rates $w\_token\_rate$, ensuring that high-demand workloads are allocated resources first (Lines 1–3).
+For each model, the scheduler identifies the GPU that minimizes the resulting KVPR.
+This step inherently enforces complementarity: by targeting the device with the lowest existing pressure, \tool effectively colocates high-demand models with low-demand ones, thereby maximizing the capacity available for the high-demand model to balloon its memory usage (Lines 5–8).
+If the selected GPU differs from the model's current GPU, \tool migrates the model accordingly.
 However, this migration incurs overhead from engine switching and model weight loading.
 To avoid unnecessary migrations with marginal benefit, \tool compares the KVPR of the best and current GPUs, and proceeds only if the improvement exceeds a threshold $\tau$ (Line 8).
 Finally, \tool assigns the model to its selected GPU and updates the corresponding GPU states (Lines 9–12).

-\MyPara{Analysis.} The global model placement algorithm ensures that the maximum KVPR across all GPUs is bounded by the maximum KVPR in the optimal placement.
-This algorithm also supports models utilizing tensor parallelism (TP) by treating each TP partition as a separate model and enforcing their placement on distinct GPUs.
-A more detailed analysis is provided in Appendix~\ref{ap:alg-gloabl}.